FREQUENTLY ASKED QUESTIONS (FAQs)

 What is California SB-721?

-California SB-721 is a Senate Bill that addresses the inspection and maintenance of balconies and other elevated exterior elements in certain residential buildings.
+California SB-721 is a Senate Bill that requires the inspection and ongoing maintenance of balconies, decks, stairways, and other exterior elevated elements in certain multifamily residential buildings.
+The law aims to protect occupants by identifying structural deterioration, water damage, and safety hazards, and mandates timely repairs and proper documentation to ensure long-term building safety and compliance.

 Why was SB-721 introduced?

-SB-721 was introduced in response to a tragic incident in Berkeley in 2015 where a balcony collapsed, resulting in fatalities and injuries.
-The bill aims to improve the safety of elevated structures by establishing inspection and
+SB-721 was introduced following a tragic 2015 balcony collapse in Berkeley that caused multiple fatalities and injuries.
+The bill seeks to enhance the safety of exterior elevated structures in residential buildings by establishing mandatory inspection schedules, maintenance requirements, and repair obligations to prevent structural failures and protect residents from similar accidents.

 Who does SB-721 apply to?